 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: Pine needles can be used to make tea or infused in syrups.
+- Using: Use pine needles to make tea or infuse them in syrups.
 They have a refreshing, citrus-like flavor.

 - Preserving: Pine needles can be dried for later use in teas.